digreatbrian/CoinTrack/README.md

 flask db migrate -m "Initial migration." flask db upgrade

-5.Run the application:
+5. Run the application:

 bash
 Copy code
 flask run

-6.Access the application:
+6. Access the application:
 Open your browser and go to http://127.0.0.1:5000

 # Usage
-# 1.Register a new account by clicking on the "Sign Up" link.
+ 1. Register a new account by clicking on the "Sign Up" link.
-# 2.Log in with your registered credentials.
+ 2. Log in with your registered credentials.
-# 3.Add new income or expense entries through the dashboard.
+ 3. Add new income or expense entries through the dashboard.
-# 4.Categorize your transactions for better organization.
+ 4. Categorize your transactions for better organization.
-# 5.View your financial data with interactive charts on the dashboard.
+ 5. View your financial data with interactive charts on the dashboard.
-# 6.Edit or delete entries as needed.
+ 6. Edit or delete entries as needed.

 # Contributing
 We welcome contributions!
 Please follow these steps to contribute: